- This event has passed.

 - useful tips for prototyping and fabrication

-This workshop consists of a demonstration and interactive Q&A, with no advance preparation or supplies necessary to participate.
+This workshop consists of a demonstration and interactive Q&A, with no advance preparation or supplies necessary to participate — just make sure you’re using the most recent version of Zoom.
 Familiarity with Adobe Illustrator is useful but not required.

 Who should take this class?